lucasdavid/lucasdavid.github.io/Topics-on-Computer-Vision/_posts/2021-06-08-vectorization.md

   - Python
 ---

-In this post, I thought I shared an assignment I have recently done on a Computer Vision class.
+In this post, I thought I shared an assignment I have recently done for a Computer Vision class.

 Although results in Computer Vision are easily represented and interpreted, the implementation of even the most basic operations can be quite challenging.
 Even when the idea behind some code is trivial, implementations on GitHub and other websites can be quite difficult to understand.
-A few reasons come to mind: author coding style, writing care and time available.
+A few reasons come to mind, but I believe one to be of paramount
-In spite of all these, I believe vectorization ends up play a major role in this problem.
+importance: vectorization.

 ## What's Vectorization
 The idea behind [vectorization](https://en.wikipedia.org/wiki/Array_programming) is to leverage